 - Earnings Review Prior to amortization, an annual earnings review will be conducted pursuant to ORS 757.259(5). - Prudence Review Prior to amortization, a prudence review will be conducted.
 The prudence review will include the verification of the accounting methodology used to determine the final amortization balance, as well as a review of all costs proposed for amortization (including any offsetting cost savings).
-For this deferral, prudence reviews will be conducted annually. - Interest Rate The deferral balance, whether being accrued (pre-prudence), found to be prudent in an annual prudence review (pre-amortization), or being amortized, shall accrue the same interest rate, equal to the Blended Treasury rate plus 100 basis points.6 To the extent the amortization of the deferral is more than two years for a utility, that utility may request that the Commission authorize a larger basis point spread.
-For regulatory and ratemaking purposes, the financing of the deferral will not be included in the capital structure of the utility. - Sharing This deferral is not subject to a sharing mechanism.
-However, as described above, Sunriver has agreed to accrue interest on this deferral equal to the blended treasury rate plus 100 basis points.7 This is a departure from the standard established by the Commission to use the Company's authorized rate of return for deferral balances not yet reviewed for prudence.8 This is a substantive interest differential and materially benefits customers by reducing the amounts recoverable by the utilities. - Three Percent Test (ORS 757.259(6)) The three percent test measures the annual overall average effect on customer rates resulting from deferral amortizations.
-The three percent test limits (with exceptions) the aggregated deferral amortizations during a 12-month period to no more than three percent of the utility's gross revenues for the preceding year.
+For this deferral, prudence reviews will be conducted annually. - Interest Rate The deferral balance, whether being accrued (pre-prudence), found to be prudent in an annual prudence review (pre-amortization), or being amortized, shall accrue the same interest rate, equal to the Blended Treasury rate plus 100 basis points.7 To the extent the amortization of the deferral is more than two years for a utility, that utility may request that the Commission authorize a larger basis point spread.
+For regulatory and ratemaking purposes, the financing of the deferral will not be included in the capital structure of the utility.